-It is NOT possible to repair corruption found in a backup for most instances, and certainly not without a full understanding of what is missing and how to fix it.
-The best option is recovery of data and files that do still exist, simply using the free version of the iPhone Backup Extractor that can show what is in a backup and the data contained.
+In most instances, it’s almost impossible to repair corrupt backups, and certainly not without a full understanding of what is missing and how to fix it.
+The next best option is the recovery of data and files that still exist, by simply using the free version of the iPhone Backup Extractor that can show you what data is in a backup.

-- Try the quick links for data extraction, the simplest way to extract data with our application
+- Try the quick links for data extraction from “Overview” – this is the simplest way to extract your data

-- Use the "File" Menu of the application to convert files to the format you need (CSV, VCards, ICAL for calendar or HTML for notes)
+- Use the "File" Menu to convert files to the format you need (CSV, VCards, ICAL for calendar or HTML for notes or messages)

-- Use the "Extract" Menu of the application to extract the files you need (contacts, calendar, SMS, MMS, notes, etc.)
+- Use the "Extract" Menu to extract the files you need (contacts, calendar, SMS, notes, etc.)